FAQs

 See the summary report outlining some of the outputs we delivered, including 921 Apprentice weeks, 123 employment opportunities, 238 work placement weeks and 200 tonnes of sand donated to Chester Zoo!

-Overall, across the whole site 99.66% of all waste has been recycled to date by the end of 2020.
+Overall, across the whole site 99.66% of all waste was recycled.

-Furthermore, much of the Roman red sandstone blocks recovered as part of the archaeology excavations on the site are being reused by skilled stonemasons to repair the city walls and match the existing stones used.
+Furthermore, much of the Roman red sandstone blocks recovered as part of the archaeology excavations on the site were reused by skilled stonemasons to repair the city walls and match the existing stones used.

 Is the scheme compatible with a Climate Emergency?